Emeritus Members of the Board of Advisors

 Member of the Board of Advisors, 1990-2025

-This year when Eleanor Wacker decided to conclude her official service to the Education Fund, we tried to think of a way to thank her for her wonderful contributions.
+In 2024, when Eleanor Wacker decided to conclude her official service to the Education Fund, we tried to think of a way to thank her for her wonderful contributions.
 Mary's best recollection is that she has been one of our links to the CV Chamber of Commerce as well as many other organizations throughout the community for almost 35 years.
 Incredible.

 We could always count on Eleanor for an honest, constructive opinion as well as appraisals of ideas, grant proposals, and plans for community outreach.
 This was very helpful because our Education Fund is the only one of its kind that we know of, i.e., it began in partnership with the CV Chamber and expanded to become a donor-advised fund of the Community Foundation of the Verdugos.
 Her skills and dedication contributed greatly as we blazed a new trail.
 It could be very challenging at times - but as we can see 35 years later, rewarding at all times.